 When creating content, remember to create content for the people who are going to search.
 Don’t create content to manipulate the search engine as a search engine is continuously developing into human intent.
 You can manipulate the search engine by creating search engine-friendly content but in the longer run, if your content isn’t providing value to people, then it will drop in rankings.

 Google always keeps on updating its algorithms.
-The techniques you used to rank your content or website earlier might not work after the algorithm update.
+The techniques you used to improve your website rankings earlier might not work after the algorithm update.
 So, it’s better to keep yourself on an update with every passing trend and change.